DeepakNautiyal987/Audio-Feature-Extraction-Tool/README.md

 # Note
 This program is specific to wav files.
 The wav file need to be in the same location where this code is running from.
+You can also enter the location of the wav file

 # Prerequisites
 Add media, windows refenrences.